retzkek/gratia-probe/awsvm/README.md

 the data on a regular basis, or whenever a change is announced in the [AWS News Blog](https://aws.amazon.com/blogs/aws/).

-### Regins
+### Regions

 The AWS regions to query for instances can be set as a comma-delimited list in `AWSRegions`, e.g.

     AWSRegions="us-east-1,us-west-1,us-west-2"

-or if left blank the proble will attemp to query the complete region list from AWS and every region will be queried for running VMs.
+or if left blank the probe will attemp to query the complete region list from AWS and every region will be queried for running VMs.